 - Creating and joining communities such as project-based workgroups

 Adding to the power of Yammer is its easy-to-use, streamlined interface.
-This allows anyone to get started without a steep learning curve.
+This allows anyone to start using Yammer effectively without a steep learning curve.
 Because it feels more like using a social media platform than work, it’s a great tool for fostering engagement.

 In its most basic form, Yammer is an internal communication tool that allows you to get in touch and stay in touch with co-workers.
 When you dig deeper, however, you may find that it may actually be your answer for creating a more well-informed, closely-knit workforce where people are engaged and supporting each other.
-Some suggested uses include
+Some suggested parts of a Yammer strategy include:

-- Creating communities based on specific departments, project collaborations, or informational needs.
+- Creating communities based on specific departments, project collaborations or informational needs.
 Because communities can be open to everyone or by invite only, you have full control over how people are grouped.
-Such communities can be places where employees can communicate with others in their departments or on cross-functional, project-based teams, and where you can deliver information that is specifically targeted to those individuals.
+Such communities can be places where employees can communicate with others in their departments or on cross-functional, project-based teams.
+You can use Yammer to deliver information that is specifically targeted to those individuals.

 - Broadcast pitches to employees via live events.
 An option for bringing members of your community together, live events can be held in either a “public” or “private” format.
 With the ability to have up to 10,000 people in a live event, this feature is big enough for most companies.
 Because an engaged, connected workforce is critical for employee morale and retention, hosting live events on Yammer is critically valuable.
 When top management can address large groups at once and give them the opportunity to react live and ask questions, employees tend to feel valued and heard.

-From basic uses — such as sending updates to team members — to more complex uses — such as holding a live event — Yammer is built to improve the efficiency of how you communicate internally.
-Over time, that can help you literally transform your company.
+- From basic uses — such as sending updates to team members — to more complex uses — such as holding a live event — Yammer is built to improve the efficiency of how you communicate internally in the modern digital workplace.
+Over time, using Yammer effectively can help you literally transform your company.

 Yammer isn’t short on features.
 It’s full of everything you need to communicate in an efficient and effective manner.
 Additional top features include: